Malik Tillman: PSV

 On August 10, 2023, Tillman extended his contract with Bayern Munich until 2026.
 On the same day, he joined Eredivisie club PSV on loan with an option to buy.
 On September 2, he scored his first goal on his Eredivisie debut in a 4–0 away win over Waalwijk.
 On October 3, he provided his first Champions League assist in a 2–2 draw with Sevilla.

 On May 10, 2024, PSV opted to activate the buy option, securing Tillman's transfer permanently by finalizing a contract extending until 2028.
 The transfer fee was reportedly €12 million, with a buyback clause to Bayern of approximately €35 million.

 Bayer Leverkusen

+Tillman with Bayer Leverkusen in 2025.

-On July 12, 2025, Tillman joined Bundesliga side Bayer Leverkusen on a five-year deal after the club activated his release clause, which is reported to be €35 million, representing a club record fee for Leverkusen alongside Jarell Quansah's move to the German club, as well as the second-highest American soccer transfer of all-time.
+On July 12, 2025, Tillman joined Bundesliga side Bayer Leverkusen on a five-year deal after the club made a bid reported to be €35 million, representing a club record fee for Leverkusen alongside Jarell Quansah's move to the German club, as well as the second-highest American soccer transfer of all time.
 On August 30, Tillman scored on his debut with the club, a 3–3 league draw to Werder Bremen.